GoogleCloudPlatform/community/tutorials/cloud-run-with-pomerium-for-end-user-access/index.md

 # Deploy

-Ensure you have set a default project:
+Ensure that you have set a default project:

 ```shell
 glcoud config set default-project MYTESTPROJECT